JACaminero/Music-Streamer/README.md

 # Spotify-Assistant

-This is a little "fun" project that i started out of boredom, the idea is to add some interesting functionality to the music streaming app Spotify by using some developer services and APIs offered by the Spotify Technologies company in their web page.
+This is a little fun project that i started out of boredom, the idea is to add some interesting functionality to the music streaming app Spotify by using some developer services and APIs offered by the Spotify Technologies company in their web page.